Robert Odell, Jr., is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 Amateur Night at the Palace

-Amateur Night at the Palace Theater on Beale Street was a well attended, festive occasion.
-The majority black, Beale Street patrons, stayed on the street day and night 24/7.
+Amateur Night at the Palace Theatre on Beale Street was a well-attended, festive occasion.
+The majority black Beale Street patrons stayed on the street day and night, 24/7.

-Amateur Night on Beale attracted large crowds.
-During the "hay-day" of Beale Street, if you had asked a black man to describe Memphis he would have said Beale Street.
-To the black man, Beale Street was Memphis and Amateur Night on Beale was an important part of it.
+Amateur Night attracted large crowds.
+During its heyday, if you had asked a black man to describe Memphis, he would have said Beale Street.
+To the black man, Beale Street was Memphis, and Amateur Night was an important part of it.

-During the "hay-day" of Beale Street, if you had asked a black man to describe Memphis he would have said Beale Street and Amateur Night on Beale were important parts of it.
+During its heyday, if you had asked a black man to describe Memphis, he would have said Beale Street.

 A Big Break for Survivors

-Starting in 1935, Amateur Night on Beale was considered by many, to be the biggest Beale Street talent show in the world.
-Held at the Palace Theater, the show attracted every "dream filled hopeful" looking for a big break.
+Starting in 1935, Amateur Night on Beale was considered by many to be the biggest talent show in the world.
+Held at the Palace Theatre, the show attracted every "dream-filled hopeful" looking for a big break.